tensorFan/tensorFan.github.io/README jekyll-website-structure.txt

 ## Steps to deploy website update
 0. Make changes to folder /tensorFan.github.io, for example create a new post in /_posts/
-1. In terminal on the main branch, run script ./deploy_website.sh
+1. In terminal in the main folder, run script ./deploy_website.sh

 # This will do the following: